 Other medical issues: allergy symptoms, migraines, joint pains, hot flashes, night sweats, incontinence, and bone loss.

-Make sure to check back next week where I talk about Estrogen Dominance and what that looks like!
+Make sure to also read this post where I talk about Estrogen Dominance and what that looks like!

 Progesterone levels fluctuate throughout the menstrual cycle – levels peak about seven days before your period, and can even vary in the course of a single day.
 But what actually causes low progesterone in a woman?
 It’s hard to nail down just one reason, so here are a couple: